-The Foundation will make available the identity of those products which have been Snell certified but will not attempt to rank those products according to performance nor to any other criteria.
-Neither does the Foundation distinguish between the needs of participants in competitive events and those of the general public.
+The Foundation will make available the identity of those products which have been Snell certified but will not attempt to rank those products according to performance or to any other criteria.
+Neither does the Foundation distinguish between the needs of participants in competitive events and those of the general riding public.

 All of the requirements described herein, including both initial certification and random sample testing, are an integral part of this Standard.
-No helmet can satisfy the Standard unless it is subject to both certification and random sample testing by the Foundation.
+No helmet can satisfy the